 Most agreements state that you cannot leave the property vacant for more than 14 consecutive days without prior notification, as this may affect the landlord's insurance policy.
 Therefore, if you're planning a three-week holiday to the USA, you must get in touch with the landlord to let them know.

 This may seem obvious, but if you want to avoid eviction (and possibly criminal prosecution), you should avoid participating in any form of illegal activity in your rental property.

 Even if you know you can save money by switching to a different energy provider, you cannot do so without the landlord's permission.
 Get in touch with the landlord, or us as their agent, and make a case for switching providers - they may let you!

 Harass the neighbours

 Be respectful of everyone that lives in the building - would you want to be kept up until 3am if you had to work in the morning?
 Keep noise to a minimum and don't leave any rubbish in the communal areas.

 There's a lot to think about when renting a property, but as long as you're aware of the law and create a good relationship with your landlord, you should have nothing to worry about.
-For more renting advice, check out our other guides or get in touch with us - we're always happy to help!
+For more renting advice, check out our property blog, browse our property to rent or get in touch with us - we're always happy to help!